 Pseudonymization reduces data protection risks such as unauthorized access or misuse and at the same time supports analyses without enabling the direct identifiability of the persons concerned.

-It serves to minimize confidentiality risks, comply with the purpose limitation principle and increase transparency and security.
+It serves to minimize confidentiality risks, comply with the purpose limitation principle and increase Transparency and security.

 Reading tip: Anonymization of personal data - a practical guide